mgifford/a11y-contracting/README.md

 ### Product
  - Are all interfaces (both for administrators and end-users) that are part of your product compliant with WCAG 2.0 AA?
+ - Does this product meet any targets for ATAG 2.0 AA, Part B?
  - Who will pay to remediate any necessary fixes after purchase?
  - If your product is not WCAG 2.0 AA compliant, do you have a roadmap to make your product fully compliant?
 If so, include your roadmap.
  - If we find that there are changes that need to be made to web/mobile interfaces/apps, what guarantee can we have that these will be implemented to our satisfaction prior to go-live/going forward?